Environmental Engineering Degrees: BS, MS & PhD Programs

 Cornell University

-Cornell University The Department of Biological and Environmental Engineering and the School of Civil and Environmental Engineering offer a joint undergraduate degree in Environmental Engineering.
-Students may enroll through the College of Engineering (CoE) as EnvE majors or they may enroll with the College of Agriculture and Life Sciences (CALS) directly.
-Environmental Engineering at Cornell University is in an accredited ABET program.
+Cornell University - The Department of Biological and Environmental Engineering and the School of Civil and Environmental Engineering offer a joint undergraduate degree in Environmental Engineering.
+Students may enroll in EnvE as majors through the College of Engineering (CoE) or directly through the College of Agriculture and Life Sciences (CALS).
+The Environmental Engineering program at Cornell University is ABET-accredited.

 San Diego State University

-San Diego State University Students pursuing a B.S. degree in Environmental Engineering have the benefit of doing so at an ABET accredited institute and can make use of the many laboratories the school offers; Biodegradation and Bioremediation, Chemical Oxidation, Analytical Instrumentation, Composting , Soil Erosion and Sediment Transport.
+San Diego State University - Students pursuing a B.S. degree in Environmental Engineering benefit from studying at an ABET-accredited institution and can use the university's specialized laboratories: Biodegradation and Bioremediation, Chemical Oxidation, Analytical Instrumentation, Composting, and Soil Erosion and Sediment Transport.

 FIND SCHOOLS